MrKraken/SCLocalizationMergeTool/readme.md

 - Outputs `merged.ini`
 - Optionally outputs directly to the specified game file.
 See code comments in `merge-translations.ps1` for details

-> [!IMPORTANT]
-> **Made by the Community** - This is an unofficial fan project made by Star Citizen community members and is not affiliated with or endorsed by Cloud Imperium Games/Roberts Space Industries

 ## 🗺️ Usage
-1. Find the strings you want to customize in `src/global.ini`
+1. Find the strings you want to customize in `src/global.ini` or `src/vehicles.ini`
 2. Copy the line(s) to `target_strings.ini`
 3. If you already have a `user.cfg` file in `StarCitizen\LIVE` add the line `g_language = english`
     - If not, create one or copy `src\user.example.cfg` and rename it to `user.cfg`